«Purchase & Licence»

 I purchased a licence.
 Why did I not receive an order confirmation?

-Check that the email is not stuck in a spam filter.
-Check your spam/garbage folder if it went there.
+Check your spam/garbage folder if the email went there.
+If you have an email account at sbcglobal.net, att.net, pacbell.net or bellsouth.net then the email might be blocked by the mail server due to aggressive spam filtering.
 Sometimes emails can be delayed on the mail server.
-If you have not received the order confirmation within 6 hours, please contact us.
+If you have not received the order confirmation within 6 hours, please contact us

 What happens to my licence in the event that Modartt no longer exists?